astarte-platform/astarte/doc/pages/architecture/080-mqtt-v1-protocol.md

 ```

 This protocol feature is fundamental when a device has any interface with an _allow_unset_ mapping, _purge properties_ allows to correct any error due to unhandled unset messages.

+## Key Agreement

+> **Note:** The `control/keyAgreement` topic is reserved and routed correctly, but the handshake protocol is not yet implemented.
+This section will be expanded once the cryptographic logic is in place.

+Key Agreement will allow a device to obtain a Data Encryption Key (DEK) from Astarte for encrypting data message payloads.
+Messages published to `<realm>/<device>/control/keyAgreement` are accepted and acknowledged by Astarte, but no response is sent until the feature is fully implemented.

 ## Publishing Data